 TYPE 2 DIABETIC?
-Join 'Type 2 Together', a free peer support & information service that Diabetes UK are launching in your area.
-Click HERE for more information.
+Join 'Type 2 Together', a free peer support & information service that Diabetes UK have available in this area.
+Click the link below for more information.

 We offer this service to children who are registered at the practice.
 Your child is offered development checks at regular intervals before school age.
 The health visitor may carry out some of these checks, often at home.
 This will enable you to discuss any problems and ask any questions concerning your child's immunisations, development and behaviour.

 We offer full contraceptive services and advice, and some of our nurses are also family planning trained.
 We also provide emergency contraception and contraceptive services to non-patients.

 The midwife holds her routine antenatal clinic on a Tuesday afternoon.
 Your first ante-natal appointment is for one hourand these appointments are held on a Wednesday afternoon.
 Please call reception to book an appointment.
 Please note that you do not need to book an appointment with the GP to confirm your pregnancy.